getporter/porter/CONTRIBUTING.md

 * `good first issue` has extra information to help you make your first contribution.
 * `help wanted` are issues suitable for someone who isn't a core maintainer.

 Maintainers will do our best regularly make new issues for you to solve and then help out as you work on them. 💖

+We have a [roadmap](README.md#roadmap) that will give you a good idea of the larger features that we are working on right now.
+That may help you decide what you would like to work on after you have tackled an issue or two to learn how to contribute to Porter.
+If you would like to contribute regularly to a larger issue on the roadmap, reach out to a maintainer on [Slack][slack].

 ## When to open a pull request